 Explore it on Goodreads or Amazon.

-Other books by this author include Phantom Pains
+Other books by this author which I have reviewed include Phantom Pains

 First in The Arcadia Project paranormal thriller series set in L.A. and revolving around Millie Roper, a real pain.